-Nets will be distributed in tandem with The Carter Center’s role in administering drug treatment, and will come with educational support so the nets are properly set up and cared for to achieve the desired results.
+Nets are distributed in tandem with The Carter Center’s role in administering drug treatments and come with educational support so the nets are properly set up and cared for to achieve the desired results.

 Click here to donate today and begin saving lives almost immediately.
 Thank you for your support.